 Another China Project study led by Lin indicated that satellite observations can not only shed light on the contributions of key primary and precursor pollutants to fine particle (aerosol) concentrations in China, but provide independent evidence of the state of the economy (Lin et al. 2010c).
 The black lines in the figure above are the mean "Aerosol Optical Depth" (AOD), an indicator of particulate matter (PM) in the atmosphere, and the red lines are mean "Vertical Column Densities" of nitrogen dioxide (NO2), both observed over east-central China by the NASA Aura satellite.
 The study explores how current emission trends and policies could lead to an increase in fine particles, even as coarse particles measured at the surface are successfully reduced.
 A related study by Lin and McElroy in ACP focuses specifically on trends in NO2 over China, and its close relationship to the state of its economy (Lin and McElroy 2011).

-The emission inventories and GEOS-Chem China model are part of an initiative integrating most of the China Project's major research capacities in assessment of the total costs and benefits of emission control and energy policy options in China.
+The atmospheric chemistry research using GEOS-Chem China is part of an initiative integrating most of the China Project's major research capacities in assessment of the total costs and benefits of emission control and energy policy options in China.
 This new effort is described in a separate link here.

 Acknowledgment: Some of the material summarized here is based on work supported by the National Science Foundation under Grants No. ATM-1019134 or ATM-0635548 (indicated by acknowledgments in the papers themselves).
 Any opinions, findings and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation (NSF).